crowdsecurity/example-docker-compose/README.md

 In this repository we will be showing multiple examples on how to use CrowdSec within container environments.

+The idea is to show how to use CrowdSec in different scenarios, from the most basic to more complex ones.
+These examples can be used out of the box or as a base to build your own solution.

 | Name  | Description  |
 | ------------- | ------------- |